Corporate Mentor Program

 life, dining etiquette in a business environment can improve students confidence when

 meeting potential clients or senior executives.
-We strive to prepare students to face
+Etiquette training can help prepare

-any business or social cocktail party, reception or networking event with poise.
+students to face any business or social cocktail party, reception or networking event

 Professional Development is about better preparing students to be able to enter the